The Office of Student Life:

 All flyers and advertisements using the NOVA logo, or the Northern Virginia Community College name must adhere to the NOVA college-wide Visual Identity Guidelines.
 For a review of the Visual Identity requirements for NOVA College fliers please refer to the Wordmark Guidelines on the Marketing and Communications website.

-Please allow for a week prior to the time you wish to have the flier posted to insure enough time for any corrections or revisions required.
+Please submit fliers a minimum of two weeks prior to the time you wish to have the flier posted to ensure adequate posting time.

 Flyer Advertisement General Posting Procedures